daniel-furman/daniel-furman-old/index.md

 <img src="images/pca.png?raw=true"/><br><br>

 *	Led programming within a five-person research team, quantified geospatial analysis with machine learning predictions
-*	Built and implemented ETL pipelines (runtime optimized by 600%), processed thousands of gigabytes of shapefile data
+*	Built, optimized, and implemented ETL pipelines that processed thousands of gigabytes of shapefile data
 *	Presented results at the SCURR (2019) and SICB (2020) conferences, drafted manuscript for publication (GEC) in 2021
 *	Enhanced writing, verbal communication, and collaboration skills for data science projects <br><br>